RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 - This is the piece of code that produced these graphs
 ```
+   # For better documentation
+def analyze_spotify_patterns(df):
+    """
+    Analyzes Spotify 2023 data focusing on:
+    1. Stream patterns by key and mode
+    2. Artist and genre presence in playlists/charts
+    """

     def preprocess_data(df):
         """Preprocess the dataframe to ensure correct data types"""
         # Convert streams and playlist/chart columns to numeric